Eduard Profittlich

 Eduard Gottlieb Profittlich, SJ (11 September 1890 – 22 February 1942) was a German Catholic prelate who served as Apostolic Administrator of Estonia from 1931 until his death in a Soviet prison in 1942.
 He received Estonian citizenship in 1935 and was made an archbishop in 1936.
 He was a member of the Jesuits.

 According to the Estonian Ministry of Foreign Affairs, Profittlich's ten years in Estonia were critical to the survival of the Church during the decades of Soviet rule.
 His cause for canonization was opened after his death, granting him the title "Servant of God".

-Profittlich was beatified on 6 September 2025, officially recognizing Archbishop Profittlich as a martyr.
+Profittlich was beatified in 2025, having been officially recognized as a martyr.

 Biography

 Early years

 Profittlich was born on 11 September 1890 in Birresdorf in the German Empire.
-He was the eighth of ten children born to farmers Markus Profittlich (1845–1921) and Dorothea Seiwert (1850–1913).
+He was the eighth of ten children born to peasant farmers, Markus Profittlich (1845–1921) and his wife Dorothea Seiwert (1850–1913).
 (Note: His older brother Peter (1878–1915) died while working as a missionary priest in Brazil.)
 After finishing elementary school in Leimersdorf, in 1904 he was prepared by a local parish priest to continue his education in Ahrweiler.
 Beginning in 1909, he studied in Linz am Rhein, graduating from high school in 1912 with a secondary school certificate.
 He entered the seminary of Trier, but did not graduate.
 His parents wanted him to become a diocesan priest and take local assignments, but on 11 April 1913 he entered the Society of Jesus in 's-Heerenberg, Netherlands.
 (Note: The German Jesuits had settled in the Netherlands following their expulsion from Germany under Bismarck's anti-Catholic Kulturkampf.)
 In September 1914 he continued his studies at the scholasticate of Valkenburg aan de Geul.

-During World War I, he served as a nurse in the Imperial German Army and as a surgical assistant in a hospital in Vuizven, France, from 1915 to 1918.
-On 4 January 1916, Profittlich was consecrated a subdeacon in the Cathedral of Trier by Heinrich Döring (1859–1951), Bishop of Poona.
+During World War I, Profittlich served as a nurse in the Imperial German Army and as a surgical assistant in a hospital in Vuizven, France, from 1915 to 1918.
+On 4 January 1916, Profittlich was ordained a subdeacon in the Cathedral of Trier by Heinrich Döring (1859–1951), Bishop of Poona.

 After the war, Profittlich resumed his studies in philosophy and theology at Maastricht and was ordained deacon at Valkenburg on 26 March 1922 by the Cardinal Archbishop of Cologne Karl Joseph Schulte (1871–1941).